Alan King-Hamilton: Gay News trial

 A poem, The Love that Dares to Speak its Name, was published in the 3 June 1976 issue of Gay News.
 The poem, written from the viewpoint of a Roman centurion, graphically describes him having sex with Jesus after his crucifixion, and also claims that Jesus had had sex with numerous disciples, guards, and even Pontius Pilate.

 Christian morality campaigner Mary Whitehouse initiated a private prosecution following the refusal of the Director of Public Prosecutions to take action.
-The trial, under the name Whitehouse v Lemon was heard by King-Hamilton at the Old Bailey on 4 July 1977, with John Mortimer QC and Geoffrey Robertson representing Denis Lemon and John Smyth representing Whitehouse.
+The trial, under the name Whitehouse v Lemon, was heard by King-Hamilton at the Old Bailey on 4 July 1977, with John Mortimer QC and Geoffrey Robertson representing Denis Lemon and John Smyth representing Whitehouse.
 On Monday 11 July, the jury found both defendants guilty.
-Gay News Ltd was fined £1,000 and Lemon fined £500 and sentenced to nine months imprisonment suspended for two years.
+Gay News Ltd was fined £1,000, and Lemon was fined £500 and sentenced to nine months' imprisonment suspended for two years.
 King-Hamilton said that "it had been touch and go whether he would send Lemon to jail immediately.
 He would later say "It was a difficult summing up to prepare but I felt as if I had an influence over my left shoulder, I felt that I was being guided to put it helpfully to the jury... the previous prosecution was back in the early 1920s and did not give me much help."

 After retiring in 1979, King-Hamilton acted as an arbitrator in the Channel 4 television series Case on Camera.